 PHOTOGRAPHERS Samuel CLIFFORD and Thomas J. NEVIN, Tasmania 1860s

-The bright touch of colour highlighting the girl’s posy or sprig of holly on a sepia toned carte is a common attribute of Thomas Nevin’s early portraits of private citizens.
-Another two portraits with the same red and green sprig show a young man named William Maguire in one (held at the TMAG and State Library of Tasmania) and in another of a baby stamped verso with Nevin’s Royal Arms insiginia (Private Collection of Lucy Bachelor).
+The bright touch of colour highlighting the girl’s posy or sprig of holly on a sepia toned carte-de-visite is a common attribute of Thomas J. Nevin’s early portraits of private citizens.
+Another two portraits with the same red and green sprig show a young man named William Maguire in one (held at the TMAG and State Library of Tasmania) and in another of a baby stamped verso with Nevin’s Royal Arms government contractor warrant (Lucy Bachelor Private Collection).
 The verso of this carte of a teenage girl bears the handwritten inscription of “Clifford & Nevin Hobart Town.”

 Hand coloured carte-de-visite, full length of teenage girl

 Verso of above: handwritten inscription Clifford & Nevin Hobart Town